technicalanxiety/technicalanxiety.github.io/_posts/2020-1-14-work-in-progress.md

 date:   2020-01-14 18:05:55 -0600
 image:  workinprogress.jpg
 tags:   [Post]
+description: "Still deciding on themes and design.
+This site is a work in progress - check back for updates."
 ---

 So I'm still deciding on an overall Jekyll theme and there will be content soon.